Beekeeping management

 winter beekeepingcold storage bees

-Wax Moths and What Happens to Stored Equipment
+Wax Moths (What They Do to Stored Equipment and How Fast)

 Beekeeping management

-Wax Moths and What Happens to Stored Equipment
+Wax Moths (What They Do to Stored Equipment and How Fast)

 Leave a super of drawn comb in the garage and wax moths will reduce it to silk tunnels and frass in weeks.
 The larvae eat beeswax, cocoons, and pollen.